Ena Noël: Contribution to children's literature

-Noël was invited to speak at many international conferences and from 1982 to 1986 served on the International Board on Books for Young People international executive committee.
+Ena Noël was a member of the Library Association of Australia (LLA) from 1957; the Children's Libraries Section (NSW) from 1959; foundation committee member of the School Libraries Section (NSW) and member, Children's Book Council of Australia (NSW).
+When Australia became a member of the International Board on Books for Young People in 1966 Ena Noël served as the first President.
+She was invited to speak at many international conferences and from 1982 to 1986 served on the International Board on Books for Young People international executive committee.
+Noël was president of the Australian section of the International Board on Books for Young People (IBBY) for over twenty years being affectionately known in Australia as ‘Mrs IBBY’.

 She believed literature to be a potent force in international understanding and goodwill.
 In 1986 she successfully nominated Patricia Wrightson for the IBBY Hans Christian Andersen Medal for the body of her writing for children, and Robert Ingpen for the same award for his illustrations of children's books.
 This is the only time that both of these awards have gone to the same country in the same year.

 She was a respected critic of children's literature and contributed articles to international journals such as Bookbird.
 In 1971 she organized Australia's only entry for the Biennial of Illustrations in Bratislava.
 In 1992 she was the Australian judge for the American Ezra Jack Keats Award in children's literature.

 For her services to children's literature, Noël received the Children's Book Council's Lady Cutler Award in 1983, and in 1986 she was presented with the Medal of the Order of Australia.
 On the occasion of the Lady Cutler Award it was said: "In the world of children's literature Ena Noël's name is a password nationally and internationally.
 It is a password amongst those who believe that literature of quality and integrity is a powerful potential in the growth of children's imagination, insight and understanding – understanding of themselves, their society and their world; that books can be bridges linking person to person, culture to culture, nation to nation."

-Noël nominated Maurice Saxby to the jury of the Hans Christian Andersen Award in 1984 and 1986, and was subsequently elected both years.
+Noël nominated Maurice Saxby to the international jury of the Hans Christian Andersen Award in 1984 and 1986, and he was subsequently elected both years.